 - Is my scroll Heatmap accurate if my page varies in length?

-Continuous Heatmaps is an evolving feature.
-The current screenshot technique being used may have difficulty capturing a complete screenshot from pages that have dynamic or slow-loading content, or content that is revealed as the user scrolls down the page.
-As we work to address this issue, you can try retaking the screenshot.
+Heatmaps can have difficulty capturing a complete screenshot on pages with dynamic or slow-loading content, or content that is revealed as the user scrolls down the page.
+For details on how to manually load this content and take a new screenshot, see our How to Update a Heatmap Screenshot article.

 How can I retake my heatmap's screenshot?

-Screenshots are taken from the last Recording found in the date range you've selected.
-You can refresh this screenshot or find the screenshot you want from the recording used to generate the original screenshot.
+Screenshots are taken from the last recording found in the date range you've selected for your heatmap.
+You can refresh this screenshot or choose to load your site and manually take a new screenshot of the relevant page.
 For help with this, see our How to Update a Heatmap Screenshot article.

 Why can’t I see a heatmap for some of my pages?

-Continuous Heatmaps are based on sessions, which means you need to have captured Recordings on pages that you want to view a Continuous Heatmap.
+Heatmaps are based on sessions, which means you need to have captured Recordings on pages that you want to view a Heatmap.

 Here are some things you can check if you do not see a Heatmap: